 The model of planes we took had my favorite kind of set-up- two seats by both windows with an aisle running down each side, separating the middle row of seats.
 Snagging one of the two-seat window rows, Justin and I both got to sit at our ideal seat- I got to rest my head by the window, while much taller Justin got to sprawl out a bit (as much as a tall dude can sprawl on an airplane) into the aisle.
 Plus, with the two aisle setup, you can get up and occasionally do a lap around the plane, when it gets to the point in the flight where you’re no longer sure if your legs work anymore.
 Win win!

-Besides the sweltering heat, we could not, for the life of us, get our chairs to recline on our outbound flight.
+Despite our enthusiasm for the plane layout, we were fairly dismayed that we could not, for the life of us, get our chairs to recline on our outbound flight.
 We chalked it up to either some supremely bad luck that neither of our chairs happened to work or that our lowly coach seats were not accompanied by the pleasure of reclining.
-Sitting on an 83-degree plus plane whilst at a 90 degree angle definitely isn’t the most conducive to sleeping on a 15-hour international flight.
-On the way home, however, we realized that our chairs reclined the whole time, we were just using them wrong- instead of reclining the back support portion, the seat of the chair slides forward, thus moving the chair into a supine position.
+Unfortunately, sitting at a 90 degree angle definitely isn’t the most conducive to sleeping on a 15-hour international flight.
+On the way home, however, we realized that our chairs reclined the whole time, we were just using them incorrectly- instead of reclining the back support portion, the seat of the chair slides forward, thus moving the chair into a supine position.
 If you have one takeaway from this article, it is to never assume your airplane seat doesn’t recline prior to attempting to scoot that booty forward.

-All in all, I left our ANA flights a bit sleep-deprived, but stuffed with decent plant-based food and thousands of miles closer to adventure.
-Despite our mishaps, I would definitely recommend and fly with ANA again, due to their great service, attention to detail with respect to our vegan meals, and reasonable prices.
+All in all, I left our ANA flights stuffed with decent plant-based food and thousands of miles closer to adventure.
+Despite a few mishaps, I would definitely recommend and fly with ANA again, due to their great service, attention to detail with respect to our vegan meals, and reasonable prices.